 - Enhanced durability and protection is what this shoe offers.
 It comes with a great combination of hard and medium sticky rubber in the outsole for long lasting durability.
 The upper and toe bumper is also designed to deliver outstanding protection, keeping the foot free from stone bruising and other trail running damages.

-The Mudclaw 300 has a standard running shoe length.
+Just like most of the Inov-8 running shoes, the Mudclaw 300 has a standard running shoe length.
 It is a unisex running shoe that is available in several sizes ideal for both men and women.
 The heel, midfoot and forefoot comfortably accommodate those with narrow forefoot.

 The Mudclaw 300 uses the Mudclaw off-trail outsole that gives reliable traction and the aggressive lugs offer impressive grip especially on wet and muddy surfaces.
 The Endurance Rubber Compound id designed for optimal grip on wet conditions and maximum running performance.

-The midsole of the shoe uses the 2-arro Shoc-Zone that delivers moderate underfoot cushioning.
+The midsole of the shoe uses the 2-arrow Shoc-Zone that delivers moderate underfoot cushioning.
 It also utilizes the traditional EVA midsole foam that is extended in the entire midsole to deliver cushioning and flexibility.
 The Meta-Shank is strategically placed in the midfoot to the forefoot for added impact protection and underfoot flexibility.

 The upper of the Inov-8 Mudclaw 300 uses synthetic mesh covers that deliver breathable coverage without being too bulky and heavy.
 The met-cradle in the upper gives added forefoot support and secure fit.
 It has nylon lacing system that utilizes the brand’s traditional nylon lacing support, delivering a secure and comfortable fit.
 The 6mm footbed provides added underfoot comfort.